 Motability Operations are the largest vehicle fleet operator in the UK, managing a huge stock of just over 600,000 cars and WAVs for drivers with a disability and carers who lease a vehicle through the Motability Scheme.
 The size of their fleet means that every year roughly 200,000 of these ex-Motability cars hit the used car market as they reach three years old.

 At the end of their three-year Motability lease agreement, Motability customers are given a couple of options:

-Most people choose to lease another vehicle, so when the old Motability car gets to three years old, it’s usually handed back to Motability when the customer visits the dealership again for the handover of their new one.
+Most people choose to lease another vehicle, so when the old Motability car gets to three years old it’s usually handed back to Motability when the customer picks up the new one.
 But what happens to the vehicle next?

-The dealership that the vehicle is returned to usually gets the first option to buy it, and if the car has been priced competitively by Motability, has a low mileage and has been returned in a good condition, they'll quickly snap it up if they believe that it's 'prime stock' that they can sell quickly on the used car forecourt.
+The main dealer that the vehicle is returned to usually gets the first option to buy it, and if the car has been priced competitively by Motability, has a low mileage and has been returned in a good condition, they'll quickly snap it up if they believe that it's 'prime stock' that they can sell quickly on the used car forecourt.
 Due to the 2021 and 2022 used car shortages (driven by the new car supply issues following the pandemic) many UK dealerships are choosing to buy these cars for stock straight away, or may even have customers already lined up to buy them.

-If the dealer doesn't want it, the car will be collected by Motability, refurbished, photographed, and then added to a special online database that other Motability dealers can buy ex-Motability vehicles through.
+However, if the dealer doesn't want the vehicle for whatever reason, the car will be collected by Motability, refurbished, photographed, and then added to a special online database that other Motability dealers can buy these ex-Motability vehicles through.